embumila/alx-higher_level_programming/0x03-python-data_structures/README.md

-Replace element in the list
+Printing all interger of the list in reverse order